txy0414/Test-Backend-1/README.md

 ```
 **Note:** You will have to be within HKUST network to perform the above tasks.
 Try connect to HKUST VPN through Pulse Secure.

-- You can use your own itsc to check what fields are available.
+- You can use your own itsc in the url to check what fields are available.
+- You can use applications like Postman to test your implemented endpoints.

 ## Restrictions :no_entry:
 - You are not allowed to share/discuss any part of this test with anyone :angry: